dm64/ConvertToOpenAir/README.md

 Defaults to the cylinder radius defined in the Points File or 400m if no cylinders defined.

 ### Shape ###
 Shape of the marker.
-It can be one of: bow, circle (default), diamond or star
+It can be one of: bow, circle (default), diamond, star or triangle.

 # Copyright Notice #
 Copyright 2022 David May